 There was a foundation of Goldman, Kropotkin, Bakunin in Debian at least as I first encountered it in the late 90s, and in the wider GNU world.
 Anarchist texts on a Debian CD was how I first found out about anarchism back then.

-However, unlike market capitalism which (besides being set up to find and crank up externalities loopholes recklessly like blasting maximum amounts of fossil fuels) rewards/amplifies/creates human greed and misery, we had a system that actually did make it so that contributions even from libertarians and self-described “anarcho” capitalists, could be useful and make the whole better.
+However, unlike market capitalism which, besides being set up to find and crank up externalities loopholes recklessly like blasting maximum amounts of fossil fuels, rewards/amplifies/creates human greed and misery, we had a system that actually did make it so that contributions even from libertarians and self-described “anarcho” capitalists, could be useful and make the whole better.
 A patch could be good even from them, is my point.

 These folks weren’t exactly welcomed and appreciated but the motto of the IETF was “We reject: kings, presidents and voting.
 We believe in: rough consensus and running code” and when it was good, it was good.
 (Now Debian does have some condorcet voting for some things but everyone can and do fork when they feel differently about communal decisions.)

 We didn’t have the same “eww that code is nazi code” problem that we have today because the cleavage shift from labor vs owner to pluralist vs populist (while the owners are laughing all the way to the bank) hadn’t happened to the extent it has today.
 Nazis were a threat, a fringe threat, but they weren’t on the throne the way they are now with brown shirts and red baseball caps.
 The enemy was capitalism more directly; a mainstream political right that was an unholy alliance between the two contradictory ideas “conservatism” and “liberalism” where the capitalist owners can cherry pick from either at any time to defend their system.
 “Free trade” one day, “preserve tradition” the other.
 A capitalism that was defended explicitly a la the aforementioned Ayn Rand.
-In hindsight a quaint and joshing foe now that they’ve instead unleashed the goose–steppers and rabid dogs to do their bidding; “vote for us because capitalism is ‘virtuous’ somehow and, uh, ‘tax is theft’” became “vote for us because we will protect you from Muslims, Mexicans, HRC, CRT, HRT”.
+In hindsight a quaint and joshing foe now that they’ve instead unleashed the goose–steppers and rabid dogs to do their bidding; “vote for us because capitalism is ‘virtuous’ somehow and, uh, ‘tax is theft’” became “vote for us because we will ‘protect’ you from Muslims, Mexicans, HRC, CRT, HRT (by riling up your hatred against them with lies)”.
 The former became incredibly easy to argue against as we all could see plainly how market capitalism’s bugs are literally burning up the planet; a climate change that’s being increasingly denied by the political mainstream as they are digging our own graves and charging for the shovel rental.

 (And by owner I don’t mean a person.
 I mean a structure, such as a corporation, set up to maximize profits and mad decision.
 The fact that sometimes a single person is set up to benefit from those profits (your gateses, bezoses, and musks) is part of the problem but not the entire problem.)